jspm/jspm.org/pages/jspm-4.0-release.md

 ## Next Steps

-JSPM 4.0 represents a significant step toward bringing back standards-first local import map workflows and we continue to believe that unifying package management with import maps creates a natural workflow for web development both in online sandboxes and local workflows.
+JSPM 4.0 represents a significant step toward bringing back standards-first local import map workflows and we continue to believe that unifying package management with import maps creates a natural workflow for web development both for online sandboxes and local development use cases.

 Please try out the new release and let us know your feedback!